-Budgeted cost: £ 29,852
+Budgeted cost: £ 30,256

-Activity Evidence that supports this approach Challenge number(s) addresse d Quality first teaching for all pupils.
+Activity Evidence that supports this approach Challenge number(s) addressed Quality first teaching for all pupils.
 Maths and English are high priority on school development plan and CPD plan.
 Maths and English subject leaders are being provided with 1:1 CPD to look at research based approaches and effective monitoring and development of staff.
 Pupil Progress meetings track progress of PP pupils and appropriate, timely interventions are put in place.
 Additional reading and phonics resources to support pupils who have fallen behind in this area.
 EEF guide to pupil premium - tiered approach - teaching is the top priority, including CPD.
 Sutton Trust - quality first teaching has direct impact on student outcomes.
 Training and supporting highly qualified teachers deliver targeted support.
 1,2,3 Dedicated learning mentor delivers interventions 0.5 days a week to pupils identified as in need.
 School counsellor to support the learning mentor delivering 0.1 a week for pupils who are identified as requiring emotional support.
-Speech and language therapist (2 days a EEF - oral language interventions consistently show positive impact on learning.
+Speech and language therapist (2 days a week - LA pay for one day) Dedicated TA delivering catch up reading interventions across the school with a 0.8 timetable.
+Qualified teacher (SENDCo) receiving a dedicated 0.2 EEF - oral language interventions consistently show positive impact on learning.
 High quality small group interventions Specialist therapists will train up staff they work with in school, therefore upskilling them and increasing their knowledge.
 Specialists lead CPD sessions and clinics with individual pupils and staff.
 Proven interventions are used, with evidence supporting the development in social skills, speech and language, behaviour and mental health.
-2,4,5 week - LA pay for one day) £12000 Dedicated TA delivering catch up reading interventions across the school with a 0.8 timetable.
-Qualified teacher (SENDco) receiving a EEF - social and emotional learning - improves interaction with others and self -management of emotions - impacts on attitudes to learning and social relationships in school, which increases progress in attainment. dedicated 0.2 timetable to support pupils who have potential to exceed curriculum standards in reading through targeted interventions.
-Catch up maths intervention delivered across KS2 by a dedicated LSA
+EEF - social and emotional learning - improves interaction with others and self -management of emotions - impacts on attitudes to learning and social relationships in school, which increases progress in attainment.
+2,4,5